projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

    System block for building vACPI table with Px/Cx data

-Some ioctl APIs are defined for Device model to query Px/Cx data from Service VM VHM.
-The Hypervisor needs to provide hypercall APIs to transit Px/Cx data from CPU state table to Service VM VHM.
+Some ioctl APIs are defined for the Device model to query Px/Cx data from the Service VM VHM.
+The Hypervisor needs to provide hypercall APIs to transit Px/Cx data from the CPU state table to the Service VM VHM.

 The build flow is:

-1) Use offline tool (e.g. **iasl**) to parse the Px/Cx data and hard-code to CPU state table in Hypervisor.
-Hypervisor loads the data after system boot up.
+1) Use an offline tool (e.g. **iasl**) to parse the Px/Cx data and hard-code to a CPU state table in the Hypervisor.
+The Hypervisor loads the data after system boots up.
-2) Before User VM launching, Device mode queries the Px/Cx data from Service VM VHM via ioctl interface.
+2) Before User VM launching, the Device mode queries the Px/Cx data from the Service VM VHM via ioctl interface.
-3) VHM transmits the query request to Hypervisor by hypercall.
+3) VHM transmits the query request to the Hypervisor by hypercall.
-4) Hypervisor returns the Px/Cx data.
+4) The Hypervisor returns the Px/Cx data.
-5) Device model builds the virtual ACPI table with these Px/Cx data
+5) The Device model builds the virtual ACPI table with these Px/Cx data

 Intercept Policy
 ================

-Hypervisor should be able to restrict guest's P/C-state request, with a user-customized policy.
+The Hypervisor should be able to restrict guest's P/C-state request with a user-customized policy.

 Hypervisor should intercept guest P-state request and validate whether it is a valid P-state.
 Any invalid P-state (e.g. doesn't exist in CPU state